maxalbright/BreadthFirstSearch_MazeAlgorithm/README.md

 F = finish cell;
 . = cell where a path can go;
 #= wall/cell where a route cannot go;
-The input files must be rectangular;
+The input file mazes must be rectangular;

 An example is:
 10 12